 Even though I’m sad right now, I still know I have so much to be grateful for.
 I have two beautiful, healthy boys who bring so much joy into my life.
 I have my husband, who is my best friend and my rock, and the person who made me a wife and mother.
 They give my life purpose.

 I’m grateful for all the love and support we’ve been shown by our friends and family.
-For everyone who took care of our boys when we were at the hospital, and for everything they’ve done for us since we’ve been home.
+I’m grateful for everyone who took care of our boys when we were at the hospital, and for everything they’ve done for us since we’ve been home.
 I’m grateful for all the people who called and sent me texts to see if I was ok.
-For the women who shared with me their own stories and helped me know that I’m not alone.
+I’m grateful for the women who shared with me their own stories and helped me know that I’m not alone.
 I’m grateful for the friends who brought me cookies and cried with me.
 You’ve helped bring me some peace.
 You’re the reason I know I’ll be ok.

-God has a purpose for all this, and I know that.
-I’m not mad at Him.
+I don’t know what God’s purpose was in letting this happen, but I’m not mad at Him.
 I always thought I would be if something like this happened, so I’m grateful that my faith is still in tact.
 I know that Charlie is mine forever, and that we will be together after this life.
 The waiting is hard, but I know it will be worth it.

 We love you Charlie.
 God be with you till we meet again ♥